MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 There are different ways to create these users and groups, which include:

-- You create the users in the Office 365 admin center, and the groups in Exchange Online admin center.
+- You create the users in the Office 365 admin center, and the groups in the Exchange Online admin center.

 - You create the users in the Azure portal.